chesterous/offline_karel/README.md

 ## Version History
 * 0.5
+    * added support for else statements and for
     * switched to generalized stack implementation
-    * stack used for  function calls as well as if/while/etc
+    * stack used for  function calls as well as if/while/for
     * can change styles and speed of playback
     * have separate playground mode for just calling core functions
 * 0.4